Effective density matrix for vacua in asymptotically flat gravity

 Finally, we observe that the scaling of $\la \D {\wh K}_s^2 \ra$ as the area in Eq.~\eqref{final} was also obtained using other arguments for flat spacetimes \cite{Verlinde:2019xfb, Banks:2021jwj, Verlinde:2022hhs, He:2024vlp, Fransen:2025npa}.
 However, whereas all such previous arguments involved either thermodynamic arguments or were effectively a semiclassical analysis of perturbative gravity, Eq.~\eqref{final} takes into account quantum effects coming from the IR divergent term in the SEA, demonstrating that the scaling survives loop corrections.

-{\bf Conclusions.} In this letter, by taking the soft effective action derived in \cite{Kapec:2021eug} as our starting point, we are able to construct a density matrix ${\wh \rho}_s$ in the soft Hilbert space of a large causal diamond that reproduces both the leading soft theorem as well as the IR factorization found in $S$-matrix elements.
+{\bf Conclusions.} In this letter, we have shown that by taking the soft effective action derived in \cite{Kapec:2021eug} as our starting point, we are able to construct a density matrix ${\wh \rho}_s$ in the soft Hilbert space of a large causal diamond that reproduces both the leading soft theorem as well as the IR factorization found in $S$-matrix elements.
 This density matrix captures the entanglement in the vacuum sector of gravitational theories in asymptotically flat spacetimes.
 By further computing the variance of the modular Hamiltonian, we are able to quantify the fluctuation of the entanglement and show that it obeys an area law.
+In fact, because we have constructed the density matrix, we can further compute other information-theoretic quantities that are of interest.

 We would like to make a few comments regarding the density matrix that we have constructed.
 In four spacetime dimensions, the parameter $\a$ is logarithmically divergent (as $\mu/\L \to 0$) and captures precisely the IR divergences in the one-loop determinant of the graviton.
 Hence, if we formally take this limit inside the integrand in Eq.~\eqref{soft-density-matrix}, we see that the density matrix becomes proportional to the identity.
 This suggests that the density matrix in the vacuum sector has a flat entanglement spectrum and is maximally mixed.
 This result was obtained in the context of de Sitter spacetime in \cite{Dong:2018cuv, Chandrasekaran:2022cip}, and more generally in the context of maximally symmetric spacetimes in \cite{Jacobson:2015hqa}.